Inverness 01463 221727

 Catriona joined the firm in 1999 as Typist/Secretary after having previously worked in England.

-Catriona currently works as a fee earner assisting Bruce Miller dealing with sale and purchase transactions and also remortgages.
+Catriona currently works as a fee earner assisting our Senior Partner Bruce Miller dealing with sale and purchase transactions and also remortgages.

 Hazel joined Munro & Noble in July 2012 principally to assist Mary Nimmo in the Court Department.
 Hazel has a wide range of specialist knowledge in the legal profession and gained her Specialist Paralegal Qualification (Level 10 (Honours Degree) of the Scottish Credit and Qualifications Framework) in the practice area of Property Law from the University of Strathclyde in 2007.
 Hazel has been a member of the Law Society of Scotland’s Registered Paralegal Scheme since its inception in 2010 and is entitled to use the designation M.S.S.P as a graduate recognising her specialist legal knowledge and practical skills.